Cinnamon: Health-related research

-Cinnamon has a long history of use in traditional medicine as a digestive aid.
-However, contemporary studies are unable to find evidence of any significant medicinal or therapeutic effect.
+Cinnamon has a long history of use in traditional medicine, including as a digestive aid.
+However, a survey was unable to find clear contemporary evidence of any significant medicinal or therapeutic effect.

+Blood sugar and diabetes

-Reviews of clinical trials reported lowering of fasting plasma glucose and inconsistent effects on hemoglobin A1C (HbA1c, an indicator of chronically elevated plasma glucose).
+A 2023 meta-analysis of six meta-analyses found that cinnamon supplementation can lead to modest but significant decreases in fasting plasma glucose and haemoglobin A1C (HbA1c, an indicator of chronically elevated plasma glucose) levels.
+Older reviews (2012-2019) of clinical trials reported lowering of fasting plasma glucose and inconsistent effects on A1c.
 Four of the reviews reported a decrease in fasting plasma glucose, only two reported lower HbA1c, and one reported no change to either measure.
-The Cochrane review noted that trial durations were limited to 4 to 16 weeks, and that no trials reported on changes to quality of life, morbidity or mortality rate.
+The 2012 Cochrane review noted that trial durations were limited to 4 to 16 weeks, and that no trials reported on changes to quality of life, morbidity or mortality rate.
 The Cochrane authors' conclusion was: "There is insufficient evidence to support the use of cinnamon for type 1 or type 2 diabetes mellitus."
-Citing the Cochrane review, the U.S. National Center for Complementary and Integrative Health stated: "Studies done in people don't support using cinnamon for any health condition."
+Citing the Cochrane review, the U.S. National Center for Complementary and Integrative Health stated in 2017: "Studies done in people don't support using cinnamon for any health condition."
 However, the results of the studies are difficult to interpret because it is often unclear what type of cinnamon and what part of the plant were used.

+Another review reported no change to body weight or insulin resistance.

+Blood lipid levels

-A meta-analysis of cinnamon supplementation trials with lipid measurements reported lower total cholesterol and triglycerides, but no significant changes in LDL-cholesterol or HDL-cholesterol.
-Another reported no change to body weight or insulin resistance.
+A 2017 meta-analysis of cinnamon supplementation trials with lipid measurements reported lower total cholesterol and triglycerides, but no significant changes in LDL-cholesterol or HDL-cholesterol.